XDeveloper-India/MIUI-Apps-Remover-without-Root/README.md

 1. Connect Device:
    Connect the phone to your computer via USB.
 Choose “File Transfer” mode instead of default “No data transfer”.

-2. Start the application and select the action you want to perform like Uninstall/install.
+2. Download and extract MIUI Apps remover.zip.
+Start the application.
 3. Now you have to select the ADB path.
-Open the folder where you have extracted.
-Search for the directory containing adb.exe.
-Select that folder.
+Open the folder where you have extracted the android platform tools.
+Search for the folder containing adb.exe and Select that folder.
 4. Now select the apps that you want to delete.
-5. Press Execute and Enjoy.
+5. Press Execute.
+Done!.